MurhafSousli/ngx-disqus/README.md

 ## Issues

-If you identify any errors in this component, or have an idea for an improvement, please open an [issue](https://github.com/MurhafSousli/ngx-disqus/issues).
-I am excited to see what the community thinks of this project, and I would love your input!
+If you identify any errors in this component, or have an idea for an improvement, please open an [issue](https://github.com/MurhafSousli/ngx-disqus/issues)!

 ## Author